 Application: Non-aerosol spray

 If you’re used to using aerosol dry shampoo, you should give Rahua a try.
-Not only does it have the spray feature, but it can really compete with aerosols when it comes to its volumizing capabilities.
+Not only does it have the spray feature, but it can compete with aerosols when it comes to its volumizing capabilities.

-The Rahua Voluminous Dry Shampoo uses organic, food-grade cassava, which is an edible root that’s been a staple for Amazonian people for thousands of years.
 That’s combined with other natural ingredients like cosmetic clay and star anise (evergreen seed!).
 It not only leaves hair feeling refreshed and volumized, but the star anise also offers antimicrobial properties that help maintain a healthy scalp.

-best safe dry shampoo brands brigeo
+best non-toxic dry shampoo from prose

 Cruelty-Free/Vegan: Yes